guidemetothemoon/kristhecodingunicorn/content/english/post/kubecon_cloudnativecon_eu_2023.md

 > **Myself, together with a few amazing community members, will be arranging KCD Norway in January 2024 so if you're planning a trip to Oslo or would like to speak at our event, do reach out!
 All the updates regarding the event will be published at** [CNCF - KCD Norway](https://community.cncf.io/kcd-norway), **so stay tuned!** 😼

-## Summing it up...
+## Summing it up

-As you can see from the length of this blog post there have been a lot impressions, reflections and learnings from attending KubeCon+CloudNativeCon Europe😸
+As you can see from the length of this blog post there have been a lot impressions, reflections and learnings from attending KubeCon+CloudNativeCon Europe 😸

 **Is it worth attending?**